rakhimovv/GenerativeLatentFlow/README.md

 ## Requirements

 The repository is built on top of PyTorch `1.2.0`.
+The structure of the project is inspired by [open-mmlab/mmsr](https://github.com/open-mmlab/mmsr).
 To install all required packages, run the following command:

 ```bash